annotations.precomputed#

 See Properties and relationships below for the full set of supported property and relationship column conventions, which apply identically to polyline annotations.

-If your polylines have no properties or relationships, you can omit the main DataFrame entirely and pass the points table as the first positional argument:
+If your polylines have no properties or relationships, you can omit the main DataFrame entirely by passing None as the first argument; the main table is synthesized from the unique annotation IDs in polyline_points:

 Properties and relationships#